-- Short-term cash flow planning this includes budgeting, ensuring you have an adequate rainy day fund and repaying high-cost debt. - Financial protection ensuring that life assurance and income protection plans are in place for yourself and your partner (if you have one) to provide funds in the event of death or being unable to earn due to ill-health. - Retirement planning setting aside regular sums of money today to provide an income and financial security in later life. - Investing to provide an income or a lump sum in the future for you and any partner and/or children you might have.
+- Short-term cash flow planning this includes budgeting, ensuring you have an adequate rainy day fund and repaying high-cost debt. - Financial protection ensuring that life and health insurance policies are in place for you (and your partner if you have one) to provide funds in the event of death or being unable to earn due to ill-health. - Retirement planning setting aside regular sums of money today to provide an income and financial security in later life. - Investing to provide an income or a lump sum in the future for you and any partner and/or children you might have.

 Setting up a cash reserve or rainy day fund plus addressing any financial protection needs should be your first priorities.
-If the worse happens and you don't have some financial protection in place, the money to set aside for future goals is unlikely to be available.
+If the worse happens and you don't have a financial cushion in place, the money to set aside for future goals is unlikely to be available.